yummyhopper/mktg_2120_assignments_R/README.md

 ### Introduction

 This project is a compilation of assignments from Marketing 2120: Data Analytics for Marketing Decisions.
-These projects were completed in groups of four using pre-selected datasets across various topics testing various techniques.
-I've reorganized each assignment contains its own data, an annotated R notebook, and a write-up of the answers in a PDF.
-Here's a brief description of the individual assignments.
+Each assignment involves real-world data and focuses on applying various data science techniques in R to solve marketing-related problems.
+The assignments span a range of topics, including customer satisfaction, product preferences, churn prediction, and marketing attribution.
+By analyzing these datasets, we explore how businesses can use data to enhance customer experience, improve product offerings, and optimize marketing campaigns.
+This compilation reflects the practical application of data science tools and methodologies in the context of marketing, providing valuable insights and actionable recommendations for businesses.

 ### Directory